zeek/zeek/README.md

 Development
 -----------

 Zeek is developed on GitHub by its community.
-Today, as a result countless contributions, it is is used operationally around the world by major companies and educational and scientific institutions alike for securing their cyber infrastructure.
+Today, as a of result countless contributions, it is is used operationally around the world by major companies and educational and scientific institutions alike for securing their cyber infrastructure.
 We welcome contributions.
 Working on an open source project